 Jazz Studies faculty member Vince Mendoza continued his streak of multiple nominations each year with four total nominations.
 Like Gazarek and Keezer, Mendoza was nominated for Best Arrangement, Instruments and Vocals for Trisha Yearwood’s rendition of “Over the Rainbow.”
 His piece “Love, A Beautiful Force” received two nominations for Best Instrumental Composition and Best Arrangement, Instrumental or A Cappella.
 And The WDR Big Band, for which he is the conductor, were the featured performers on Fred Hersch’s track “Begin Again,” nominated for Best Instrumental Composition.

-Off the stage, a special congratulations are in order for Music Industry alum Justin Lubiner (BS ’12).
-The founder of music company The Darkroom, Lubiner’s Interscope imprint, Darkroom Records, released Billie Eilish’s celebrated record, When We All Fall Asleep, Where Do We Go?
-Eilish was the second artist Lubiner signed to the label, and the 18-year-old musician went on to sweep the top categories, winning album, record, song and best new artist for only the second time in history.
+Off the stage, a special congratulations are in order for Music Industry alum Justin Lubliner (BS ’12).
+The founder of music company The Darkroom, Lubliner’s Interscope imprint, Darkroom Records, released Billie Eilish’s celebrated record, When We All Fall Asleep, Where Do We Go?
+Eilish was the second artist Lubliner signed to the label, and the 18-year-old musician went on to sweep the top categories, winning album, record, song and best new artist for only the second time in history.